-- Provide wage supports to universities and health research institutes, so they can retain research staff who are funded from industry or philanthropic sources and are unable to access some of the government's existing COVID-19 support measures. - 1.
-This would apply even if their work has been temporarily suspended. - 2.
+- 1. This would apply even if their work has been temporarily suspended. - 2.
 The government will provide up to 75 per cent per individual, with a maximum of \$847 per week. - ii.
-Support universities and health research institutes to maintain essential research-related activities during the crisis, and to ramp back up to full research operations once physical distancing measures are lifted. - This will cover up to 75 per cent of total eligible costs, and will support activities such as the safe storage of dangerous substances, and restarting data sets that were interrupted during the pandemic.

-The funding will be delivered as a block grant, so institutions can access help quickly to address their most pressing needs.
+Support universities and health research institutes to maintain essential research-related activities during the crisis, and to ramp back up to full research operations once physical distancing measures are lifted. - This will cover up to 75 per cent of total eligible costs, and will support activities such as the safe storage of dangerous substances, and restarting data sets that were interrupted during the pandemic. - The funding will be delivered as a block grant, so institutions can access help quickly to address their most pressing needs.

-187. May 14th Seafood Stabilization Fund to help Canada's fish and seafood processing sector & Support for Canada's fish harvesters
+190. May 14th Seafood Stabilization Fund to help Canada's fish and seafood processing sector & Support for Canada's fish harvesters